mlcommons/ck/docs/taskforce.md

 and [validate them in the real-world applications](https://www.youtube.com/watch?v=7zpeIVwICa4).

-We continue collaborating with the community to extend the CM automation language, CK playground and MIL to automatically generate the most efficient, reproducible and deployable application from the most suitable combination of software, hardware and models based on their requirements, constraints and [MLPerf results](https://access.cknowledge.org/playground/?action=experiments).
+We continue collaborating with the community to extend the CM automation language, CK playground and MIL to automatically generate the most efficient, reproducible and deployable applications from the most suitable combination of software, hardware and models based on their requirements, constraints and [MLPerf results](https://access.cknowledge.org/playground/?action=experiments).
 Our ultimate mission is to help all AI developers and users focus on innovation while